symptomatik/front-end-interview/README.md

 3. The page should indicate that it is making a call to the endpoint with text or a loading animation/image.

 4. We have primarily focused on Youtube, so you may want to too ;)

+## Extra Credit

+Use the timeline endpoint (https://avspv9f312.execute-api.us-west-2.amazonaws.com/v0/timeline, also takes an access_token and url) to return some recent posts if you get back a channel, and display them under the channel info.